sivakumar-sivaprakasam/SparkLab/README.md

 #### Create Kafka topics

-For the below lab exercises (14 & 15), we need to create Kafka topics to send/receive data to/from spark.
+For the below lab exercises (15 & 16), we need to create Kafka topics to send/receive data to/from spark.
 Launch terminal window and run following commands

 ```
 cd /home/ubuntu/kafka/bin

 ./kafka-topics --bootstrap-server localhost:9092 --create --topic word_count --partitions 1 --replication-factor 1

+./kafka-topics --bootstrap-server localhost:9092 --create --topic sg_temp --partitions 1 --replication-factor 1

 ```

 ### Spark Integration with Kafka Lab Exercise (Using Java)

-#### Exercise 14 - Word count example
+#### Exercise 15 - Word count example (Spark as Kafka Data Consumer)

 A simple word count exercise implemented using Java.
 This program listens to Kafka topic `word_count`.
 As soon as data start to flow in, it will perform aggregation and produces the results in console.